inutano/chip-atlas/README.md

 [ChIP-Atlas](https://chip-atlas.org) is a database collecting the bed files calculated from the ChIP-Seq, DNase-Seq, ATAC-Seq, and Bisulfite-seq data archived in Sequence Read Archive (SRA).
 The database has a web interface to explore the analysis results from the calculated peak call data.
 This repository contains the webapp code and the documentation of the database.

-## Downtime of Enrichment Analysis function
+## Downtime of Enrichment Analysis and Diff Analysis function

-ChIP-Atlas is providing online enrichment analysis function on [ChIP-Atlas - Enrichment Analysis](https://chip-atlas.org/enrichment_analysis).
+ChIP-Atlas is providing online analysis function on ChIP-Atlas - [Enrichment Analysis](https://chip-atlas.org/enrichment_analysis) and [Diff Analysis](https://chip-atlas.org/diff_analysis).
 The background calculation relies on the [NIG supercomputer system](http://sc.ddbj.nig.ac.jp), hosted by [DNA Data Bank of Japan, National Institute of Genetics](http://ddbj.nig.ac.jp), while the webapp is hosted on its own cloud instance.
 Therefore, Enrichment Analysis may go down during the maintenance of the NIG supercomputer system.
 We announce when the function goes down, but if you encountered any trouble other than that period, please inform us from the issue page.

 ## Data availability